PARTH160205/PARTH160205/README.md

 ## 🧠 About Me

 Hi!
-I'm **Parth Inamdar**, a passionate **Data Analyst** who loves exploring data and finding patterns that tell powerful stories.
+I'm **Parth Inamdar**, an enthusiastic **Information Technology Engineering student** passionate about exploring data and uncovering valuable insights.
-🎓 Pursuing studies in **Electronics and Telecommunication Engineering**
+🎓 Pursuing **B.E. in Information Technology**
 📊 Skilled in **Python, SQL, Excel, and Power BI**
 📈 Interested in **Data Visualization**, **Business Analytics**, and **Machine Learning**
-💡 Always curious to explore how data drives smarter decisions
+💡 Always eager to learn, analyze, and tell stories through data

 ---